linode/docs/docs/applications/puppet/create-puppet-module.md

     The `common.yaml` file is used when a variable is not defined elsewhere.
 This means all servers will share the same MySQL root password.
 These passwords can also be hashed to increase security.

-7. Puppet now needs to know to use the information input in Hiera to cerate the defined databased.
+7. Puppet now needs to know to use the information input in Hiera to create the defined database.
 Move to the `mysql` module directory, and within the `manifests` directory create `database.pp`.
 Here we call define a class that will link the `mysql::db` resource to the Hiera data.
 It will also call the `mysql::server` class, so it will not have to be included later:

     {: .file}
     /etc/puppet/modules/mysql/manifests/database.pp